With temperatures warming up, lots of us are probably thinking about what we are going to do to get our “summer abs” or “bikini body.”

 Since we were designed to procreate, it makes sense that men would be wired to look for the ability in a woman to sustain and nurture what they create.

-So basically, even though these body parts are beautifully designed to encourage procreation, the science suggests that the subconscious reason men find them desirable isn't simply because of the pleasure they offer DURING sex, but because of the vital purpose they serve AFTER sex in the healthy development and nurturing of what sex brings - new life.
+So basically, even though these body parts are beautifully designed to encourage procreation, the science suggests that the subconscious reason men find them desirable isn’t simply because of the pleasure they bring DURING sex, but because of the vital purpose they serve AFTER sex in the healthy development and nurturing of what sex brings - new life.
 Pretty crazy, huh?

 Hold the Advertising

 While Brook’s body is ideal according to science, it turns out she wasn’t ideal for her modeling agency who allegedly called her “plump” and suggested that she lose some weight.
 Luckily, she didn’t listen.
 While many of us believe that having a stick-thin figure is the only way to attract the opposite sex, it turns out we’re entirely wrong.
 Bigger (to a degree) is in fact better!

 So why are models expected to be so thin?

 Because they’re supposed to sell clothes, not convey fertility and child-bearing potential, says Jennifer Lee, who formerly worked for the late designer Karl Lagerfeld, the legendary head of Chanel.
 Designers choose models who can serve as “human clothes hangers” and can showcase the lines and structure of the outfits they wear.

 Designers choose models who can serve as human clothes hangers.